Medical Information Coder/Biller Program Information

 Question 7: What is the length of the program?

-Students can begin non-HIM prefix classes (support prerequisite courses) any semester and at any campus.
-The core courses (HIM) are designed for completion in only one year and are offered in specific semesters (only applicable to students accepted to the program).
+Students can begin the support prerequisite courses any semester and at any campus.
+The core courses (HIM) begin each fall and are designed for completion in only one year.
 The Professional Practicum Experience (HIM 1800) requires the signature of the program coordinator prior to registration, and is based on completion of all other courses in the major.

 Please note that we do not accept core courses that are more than two years old, or support courses over 10 years - unless you are currently working in the field (to be reviewed by Program Coordinator).